 - In a large mixing bowl, combine zucchini, eggs, parmesan cheese, coconut flour, parsley and garlic powder with a spoon.
 Set batter aside.

-- When both sides are nicely browned, remove from pan and drain fritters on paper towels.
+- When both sides are nicely browned, about 2-3 minutes per side, remove from pan and drain fritters on paper towels.

 Note on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

 Unauthorized use of this material without written permission from Lisa MarcAurele is strictly prohibited unless for personal offline purposes.

 Single photos may be used, provided that full credit is given to LowCarbYum.com along with a link back to the original content.